psychoanalytic psychotherapy association training

 Saturday seminars:

-It is crucial that a psychoanalytic psychotherapist has a thorough knowledge of their own emotional conflicts and difficulties in order to be able to work in an appropriately professional way with their patients.
+It is crucial that psychoanalytic psychotherapists have a thorough knowledge of their own emotional conflicts and difficulties in order to be able to work in an appropriately professional way with their patients.
 We believe that a trainee’s personal psychotherapy is central to their development as a psychotherapist and is a core part of the training.

 Therefore we require trainees to be established in a minimum of three times a week therapy before starting the training and continue in it until reaching qualification.
 This therapy should be undertaken with an approved PPA training therapist, which will ensure that the therapy and training are congruent with that which trainees are learning to practice.